devleaks/emitpy-docs/docs/opera/Rule.md

 ## Rule Timeout

 The rule has a timeout that is started when the start event occurs and determine the time before which the end event must arrive.
-The rule will always remain active until it times out, even if its end event(s) occurred.
-The timeout is reset each time the start event of the rule occurs.

 # Rule Monitoring